Mosconi Cup

 The Mosconi Cup is an annual nine-ball pool tournament contested since 1994 between teams representing Europe and the United States.
-Named after American pool player Willie Mosconi, the event is comparable to the Ryder Cup in golf and the Weber Cup in bowling.
+Named after American pool player Willie Mosconi, the event is comparable to the Ryder Cup in golf, the Weber Cup in bowling and the Laver Cup in tennis.

 Team composition and formats have varied over the years.
-As of 2024, each team has five playing members.
+As of 2025, each team has five playing members.
 Each team also has a captain and vice captain, who may be among the players, or may be non-playing additional members of the team.
 The teams compete over one team match, several doubles matches and singles matches, with the first team to win 11 matches claiming victory.

-On 3 December 2024, Team Europe beat Team USA 11–6, kept the title and took an overall series lead of 17–13, with one tie.
+On 6 December 2025, Team Europe beat Team USA 11–3, kept the title and took an overall series lead of 18–13, with one tie.